Ekats/Mycelica-Firefox/README.md

 1. Start Mycelica desktop app
 2. Enable auto-tracking in Settings (OFF by default)
 3. Browse Wikipedia — visits are tracked automatically
-4. Or right-click → "Save to Holerabbit" to capture manually
+4. Or right-click → "Save Page to Graph" to capture manually

 ## Status